 The Porsche Design Tower, Symbol of Miami’s Climate Change Denial

-The tower design represents the hedonism of Miami's one percent, who continue to ignore the real threat of rising seas and climate change.
+The Porsche Design Tower is an apt symbol for the self-absorbed hedonism of Miami’s one percent, who continue to ignore the very real threat of rising seas.

 Porsche Design Tower in Miami.

 Florida is a state in denial.
 Miami is in the midst of one of the largest building booms in the region’s history.
 Dense crane canopies pepper the city’s skyline as they soar over forthcoming white, gold, and aqua clad “high end” residential and hotel towers.
 This massive stream of investment dollars is downright paradoxical considering the impending calamity that surrounds Southern Florida: The National Oceanic and Atmospheric Administration predicts that the sea level could likely increase almost 35 inches (0.89 meters) by mid-century.
 If current trends continue, that number is anticipated to rise to up to 80 inches (2.0 meters) by the year 2100, threatening the habitability of the entire metro area.

 Given that harrowing scenario, Miami is either refusing to acknowledge the inevitable, or desperately trying to become relevant enough to be saved—not that saving the city is actually feasible.
 The region sits on extremely porous limestone which pretty much rules out the option of a Netherlands style sea wall.
 If the Atlantic couldn’t make any horizontal inroads, the rising tide would simply bubble up from below.Miami’s pancake topography doesn’t stand a chance.